Crocoblock/jetformbuilder/README.md

 * ADD: Option to sanitize values in Text and Textarea fields
 * ADD: Bulk add the Select/Radio/Checkbox options
 * UPD: The Action Button block is divided into 4 separate variations (to improve UX in the editor)
+* FIX: Issue with default value if there was static text or macro

 ## 3.1.9
 * FIX: ActiveCampaign integration error when using custom fields